inigolabs/inigolabs.github.io/docs/deployment/docker_compose.md

             - 80:80
           # env_file: .env
           environment:
-            INIGO_EGRESS_URL: http://starwars:80/query # Make sure to configure
+            INIGO_EGRESS_URL: http://starwars:80/query # replace with your GraphQL endpoint
-            INIGO_SERVICE_TOKEN: "PUT YOUR SERVICE TOKEN HERE" # This can be stored in an .env file instead
+            INIGO_SERVICE_TOKEN: "PUT YOUR SERVICE TOKEN HERE" # can be stored in an .env file instead
-            INIGO_GRAPHQL_ROUTE: /query
       ```

-      > Head over to the [runtime configuration documentation](deployment_runtime_override.html) to learn more about the available environment variables.

   2. Run the services
       ``` sh
-      $ docker-compose up -d
+      docker compose up -d
       ```